 - Stop Orders

-Each of these are explained below with links to each of the special variants of each for further explanation.
+Each of these is explained below with links to each of the special variants of each for further explanation.

 - Your trade size is large

 - The instrument you are trading is illiquid without much volume on offer

 - There is a delay in placing your order into the market

 A market order will execute at the prevailing market price when the order hits the market.
 This means that if any of the above situations occurs the market order could be filled at a price quite different from what you expect.

 The primary advantage of a market order is that it will generally always be filled…it is really just the price that is in question

 Most markets and trading platforms will accept market orders.
 You will find that market orders generate the highest slippage…but they are executed more frequently than limit or stop orders.
 There are three other types of market orders that are useful to understand:

 Limit orders are an order type that specifies the price you are willing to pay up to (if you are buying) or sell down to (if you are selling).
 Limit orders are used when you want to be sure you know exactly what the worst price you will pay is assuming your trade gets executed.
 For example, let’s assume you are buying ABC stock.
 The current bid is $10.25 and the ask is $10.30.
 You know that the stock can be illiquid and you realize that the current spread is a little wider than normal, so you don’t want to incur too much slippage.
 Instead of placing a market order (which would be filled at $10.30), you decide to place a buy limit order at $10.24.
 This order sits in the market and will only be executed if the offer (the lowest price the sellers are willing to sell at) drops to $10.24.
 When this happens you should be executed at this price.
 In this case you have specified that $10.24 is the highest price you are willing to pay to buy the stock.